blkpvnthr/The-Cost-of-Democracy/README.md

 ## 🤝 Working as a Team

-We encourage collaborative development.
-Here's how to contribute effectively:
+Here's how to stay in sync:

-### Use Branches as Upstream
+### Git Branching Workflow
 Each team member should:
 1. Create their own feature branch:
    ```bash